-Anyone who has gone through a divorce will tell you that it probably one of the most difficult times of their life and they just wanted to get it over with.
+Anyone who has gone through a divorce will tell you that it probably one of the most difficult times of their life,and they just wanted to get it over with.
 However, the process often ends up dragging on longer than initially expected.
 Although divorce proceedings are often complicated and can often take long periods of time to become finalized, some states have an official waiting period, also known as a “cool-down” period.

 The purpose for this is that fights between couples are common, and with a waiting period, it forces them to decide if their issues are temporary or if a divorce is really the best option.
 Here in the state of California, we have a fairly long waiting period of six months.
-But how does that work and what does it means in real terms to a couple seeking a divorce?
+But how does that work, and what does it mean in real terms to a couple seeking a divorce?

 Six Months Means Six Months

 This is not a suggestion and no one can be granted an exception.
 While the couple may extend the six-month period, they cannot shorten it.
-This is especially important considering all of the high-profile divorces of celebrities the state has seen in our history.
+This is especially important considering all the high-profile divorces of celebrities the state has seen in our history.
 Even they have to abide by this law.
 As of the passing of this law a few years ago, no other local laws or contracts (such as a prenuptial agreement) can supersede the provision of the six-month waiting period.

 This may seem restrictive, but keep in mind that many divorce proceedings last well past the six-month mark.
 Between negotiations of assets, child custody, or other complications in a contested divorce, this whole process can sometimes take years to resolve.
 Note that this does not mean that once the proceedings begin that the divorce will automatically be final after six months.
 The law states that six months is the minimum.
 So, this law only comes into play for the simpler, less complicated cases.